aammd/Habitat_Filtering/MS/OrgSize.md

 the variable results obtained by observational studies of environmental determinism.

-In conclusion, we have demonstrated in a manipulative experiment an environmental filtering mechanism behind a organism size pattern that has previously been observed in many systems and at many spatial scales.
+In conclusion, we have demonstrated with a manipulative experiment an environmental filtering mechanism behind a organism size pattern that has previously been observed in many systems and at many spatial scales.
 To our knowledge, this is the first experimental test of such a mechanism within a single system.
 The success of this approach suggests extensions of this design to other proposed mechanisms underlying community structure.
-This will help unify the contrasting results of environmental differences on organisms of different size, and lead to an understanding of how body size influences the process of community assembly.
+This will help unify the contrasting results of environmental differences on organisms of different size, and lead to a deeper understanding of how body size influences the process of community assembly.

 ## References